ipfs/ipfs-docs/docs/concepts/ipfs-gateway.md

 ```
 ipfs://{contentID}/{optional path to resource}
 ```
-Other tools that rely solely on HTTP(S) (e.g., curl) encounter similar errors in accessing IPFS content in canonical form.
+Other tools that rely solely on HTTP(S) (e.g., `curl`) encounter similar errors in accessing IPFS content in canonical form.

-The end stage of IPFS deployment includes native support of IPFS in all popular browsers and tools.
+The goals of IPFS deployment includes native support of IPFS in all popular browsers and tools.
 In the interim, upgrading the browser/tool to support IPFS (e.g., through a browser extension such as [IPFS Companion for Firefox](https://addons.mozilla.org/en-US/firefox/addon/ipfs-companion/) or [IPFS Companion for Chrome](https://chrome.google.com/webstore/detail/ipfs-companion/nibjojkomfdiaoajekhjakgkdhaomnch)) would resolve IPFS content access errors.

 However, not every user may be permitted to alter — or be capable of altering — their browser/tool configuration.
 IPFS gateways provide an HTTP(S)-based service for such browsers and tools to access IPFS content.

+<-- INSERT PREFERRED SOLUTION

 The canonical form of access to such HTTP(S) IPFS gateways is:
 ```